Thagini: Plot

 Cashier Haripada was ditched by his friend Rajen Mukherjee.
-He breaks the office locker with his assistant Banku but caught.
+He breaks the office locker with his assistant Banku but gets caught.
 They need money for the marriage of Haripada's daughter Karabi.
-After two years they become released from jail and without having any means start looting money.
-Karabi marries a man with the help of Haripada and Banku, then she escapes with all jewelry of her husband.
+After two years they get released from jail and without having any means start looting money.
+Karabi marries a man with the help of Haripada and Banku, then she escapes with all the jewelry of her husband.
 The three fool the police and go to Kolkata.
-In Kolkata, Karabi meets an innocent youngman Amit who is actually the son of Rajen Mukherjee.
+In Kolkata, Karabi meets an innocent young man, Amit, who is actually the son of Rajen Mukherjee.
 Haripada wants to take revenge, but his daughter falls in love with Amit.